 Working at a relationship

-- Spend time together – make your relationship a priority and make time for each other – even if you have to book it in.
+- Spend time together – make your relationship a priority and make time for each other, even if you have to book it in.
 Regular ‘deposits in your relationship bank account’ will help protect your relationship.
-It has been found that you need to deposit five positive experiences as a couple to counteract the impact of one negative experience (such as an argument).

 - Work on feeling good about yourself – this will help the way you feel about your relationship.